 THE JEWISH METHOD OF EXECUTION

 The Place of stoning was twice the height of a man.
 One of the witnesses knocked him down on his loins, if he turned over on his heart the witness turned him over again on his loins.
 If he straightaway died that sufficed; but if not, the second took the stone and dropped it on his heart.
 If he straight away died, that sufficed; but if not, he was stoned by all Israel, for it is written, The hand of the witnesses shall all be first upon him to put him to death and afterward all the hand of all the people.
-All that have been stoned must be hanged.
+All that has been stoned must be hanged.
 So R. Eliezer.
 But the Sages say: A man is hanged but a woman is not hanged.
 R. Eliezer said to them: Did not Simeon ben Sheta hang women in Ashkelon?

 They answered: He hanged eighty women, whereas two ought not to be judged in one day.
 How did he hang a man?
 They put a beam into the ground and a piece of wood jutted from it.
 The two hands were brought together and it was hanged.
-R. Jose says; The beam was made to lean against a wall and one hanged the corpsethereon as butchers do.
+R. Jose says; The beam was made to lean against a wall and one hanged the corpse therein as butchers do.
 And they let it down at once, if it remained there overnight a negative command is thereby transgressed, for it is written, His body shall not remain all night upon the tree, but thou shall surely bury him the same day; for he that is hanged is a curse against God; as if to say, Why was this one hanged?
 Because he blessed the Name, and the Name of Heaven was found profaned.

 We find this in Leviticus 20:2

-“Again, you shall say to the children of Israel, whosoever he be of the children of Israel, or of the strangers that sojourn in Israel, that gives any of his seed unto Molech, he shall surely be put to death: the people of the land shall stone him with stones.”
+“Again, you shall say to the children of Israel, whosoever he is of the children of Israel, or of the strangers that sojourn in Israel, that gives any of his seed unto Molech, he shall surely be put to death: the people of the land shall stone him with stones.”

 (See Also: Deuteronomy 13:10 and Deuteronomy 17:15)